NM-TAFE/civ-ipriot-in-class-demos/README.md

 # In class demonstrations: Semester 1, 2023

-Code that is developed in class will be uploaded here.
+The code that is developed in class will be uploaded here.

+## Recommended workflow
-## Best way to work with this repository
+Note: not a general development workflow, just a useful way to work with this (constantly updating) repository.
 1. Clone this repository locally:

 ```bash
 git clone https://github.com/NM-TAFE/civ-ipriot-in-class-demos.git
 cd civ-ipriot-in-class-demos
 ```
-2. If you want to experiment on the code locally, create a new branch:
+2. If you want to experiment with the code locally, create a new branch:

 ```bash
 git checkout -b local_experiments